Accessing Council Services:

 - The Kiln Road office will re-open for pre-booked appointments only (9.00am to 4.00pm), these can be arranged on a case by case basis by phoning 01268 882200.

 - You can find information and advice on COVID-19 and our 24/7 online services on our Coronavirus information page .

-The Mayor, of Castle Point
+The Mayor of Castle Point Borough Council

-The Mayor has two important roles to fulfil; as a symbol of the Borough and as an expression of social cohesion.
+The Mayor has two important roles to fulfil: as a symbol of the Borough and as an expression of social cohesion.

-While fulfilling the many engagements that fill the Mayor's diary, he has the opportunity to act as a link between the various groups and organisations visited and has a unique overview of the needs and concerns of the community she serves.
+While fulfilling the many engagements that fill the Mayor's diary, i.e. promoting charities and voluntary organisations, the business community and education.
+The Mayor can act as a link between the various groups and organisations visited and has a unique overview of the needs and concerns of the community she serves.

-On the occasion when the Mayor is unable to attend an engagement due to previous commitments, The Deputy Mayor, Councillor Mrs Pat Haunts will attend on behalf of the Mayor.
+Cllr Haunts will be supported in her role as Mayor by the Deputy Mayor, Cllr Mrs Jay Blissett, currently serving as Ward Member for Canvey Island West.
+On the occasion when the Mayor is unable to attend an engagement due to previous commitments, The Deputy Mayor will attend on behalf of The Mayor.